marcoonroad/twostep/docs/index.md

 let secret: string = Twostep.TOTP.secret();; (* kinda "A222 BBBB 3333 D5D5" *)
 ```

-As an additional note, the `Twostep.secret` function above uses
+As an additional note, the `Twostep.TOTP.secret` function above uses
 a cryptographically safe PRNG, that is, a secure source of pseudo
 randomness.
 To generate the OTP code, for testing purposes mostly
 ('cause this one-time code should be generated on client-side -- unless